This post includes affiliate links.

 EDITING YOUR PHOTOS AND VIDEOS

 In order to actually edit my photos, I use a Macbook Pro, but you can use any computer you want as the photo editing software I use, can be used with any computer.
 I use Adobe Lightroom and Photoshop to create stunning photos.
-After editing my photos and adding my watermark, I save my photos and then compress them to a smaller size as most websites require you to have small pictures, because it would slow down the website (even if you have your own) and that is now a good customer experience when you have to wait for things to load, right?
+After editing my photos and adding my watermark, I save my photos and then compress them to a smaller size as most websites require you to have small pictures, because it would slow down the website (even if you have your own).
+That is not a good customer experience when you have to wait for things to load, right?
 I also use Adobe Spark to create awesome Memes and Title Pictures.

 In order to edit your videos, I use Adobe Premier Pro.
 It seems expensive, but wow, it made such a difference.
 I used to use free software, but I was always limited on what I was able to do.
 Now, the sky is my limit on how to create the best videos ever.